greydamian/brutemonkey/README.txt

     $ brutemonkey 0123456789 4

-Brutemonkey can also be used to output elements of a wordspace to a file, when combined with output redirection.
-For example, one could output all binary representations of a nybble to the file "nybbles.txt" by executing the following command:
+Brutemonkey could also be used to output representations for all outcomes of a sequence of independent events.
+For example, one could output representations for tossing a coin 3 times by executing the following command:

-    $ brutemonkey 01 4 >nybbles.txt
+    $ brutemonkey HT 3

 License
 -------